EXPLAINER: What will judge weigh in sentencing Kim Potter?

 POSSIBLE AGGRAVATING FACTORS

-Prosecutors say aggravating factors in Potter’s case include that she caused a greater-than-normal danger to the safety of other people when she fired into the car, including danger her fellow officers, to Wright’s passenger and to the couple whose car was struck by Wright’s after the shooting.
+Prosecutors say aggravating factors in Potter’s case include that she caused a greater-than-normal danger to the safety of other people when she fired into the car, including danger to her fellow officers, to Wright’s passenger and to the couple whose car was struck by Wright’s after the shooting.
 They also alleged she abused her authority as a police officer.

 Prosecutors also say Potter abused her authority as a police officer.